 It’s a fine line to walk, since marketing materials can be costly.
 And what happens when the recession subsides?
 Which clients do you pursue?
 Which image do you maintain?
 “We’re at a crossroads,” Zieba says.
 “What will the economy do for us?
 There may be more money, but there’s a lot more risk in a premium market.”
 And she enjoys working with the more midlevel clientele and would like to be able to maintain that market base in the future.

-Glen Lumia, president of Creative Design Construction & Remodeling, in Northvale, N.J., has expanded his geographic radius and increased his warranty to five years.
+Creative Design Construction & Remodeling, in Northvale, N.J., has expanded his geographic radius and increased his warranty to five years.
 He has increased spending on marketing and is doing both “old and new things”: direct mail, door hangers, client parties, educational seminars, donating design services to schools, appearing on radio shows, doing more home shows.
 He has changed his “package” price, the creature comforts that were built into his base bids.
 “We’ve peeled back standard features,” he says.
 “For example, a standard kitchen package includes a double garbage roll-out, lazy Susan, roll trays, tilt blanks at the sinks, three-step crown, undercabinet lighting.”
 Now, Lumia allows clients at a “challenging price point” to pick items à la carte.
 Although it’s more difficult to make margins, it brings down the base bid, and clients can always add on.

 Lumia is also more open to allowing clients to supply their own materials, such as appliances and tile, but draws the line on plumbing fixtures since the company warranties them.
 Tanasse doesn’t normally allow clients to do part of their job, but recently finished a project through drywall and, for a consulting fee, is “helping to steer [the clients] in the right direction as they finish it.”